3 Tips to Target Millennials in Your Church

 2. Be upfront with the direct generation

-The Millennials are a generation that is tired of being targeted by advertisers looking to sell.
+Millennials are tired of being targeted by advertisers looking to sell.
 At this point, they’ve seen all the tricks in the book.
 They’ve been raised on colorful commercials for sugary cereal and have come of age in a world of viral marketing.
-But the thing that works best, that cuts through the new century’s cynicism, is genuineness.
-People like John Green who specialize in being genuine and upfront develop huge followings.
+But the thing that works best and cuts through the new century’s cynicism is genuineness.
+People like John Green, who specialize in being genuine and upfront, develop huge followings.
 And those followings remain loyal.

 By refusing to play the game of salesmanship with your church and instead putting forward an open, concise, and honest message of what you stand for, you will get much more attention than all the flash you could think up would have brought.